 Personal data is information about you as an individual.
-It can be your name, address, telephone number or email address.
-It can also be information about the person you have contact with in prison.
+It can be your name, address or telephone number.
+It can also include information about the payments you make and the prisoner you are paying.

-We know how important it is to protect your privacy and to comply with data protection laws.
-We will keep your personal data safe and only disclose it when lawful to do so, or with your consent.
+We know how important it is to protect customers’ privacy and to comply with data protection laws.
+We will safeguard your personal data and will only disclose it where it is lawful to do so, or with your consent.

 Types of personal data we process

-- your name, postal address, email address, bank details, your IP address and details about your contact in prison
+- your name, postal address, email address, payment card details, your IP address and details about your contact in prison

 Purpose of processing and the lawful basis for the process

 We collect personal data so that you can safely send money digitally to someone in prison.
-If we don’t have all the personal data we ask for, the bank transfer or direct debit can not be processed.
+If we don’t have all the personal data we ask for, the payment can not be processed.